mathaou/seventeenroundslapdown/protocol.md

 ## Packet structure

 A single TCP server is opened on port 6789.
-Packet payload is a JSON object encoded as a UTF-8 string.
+Packet payload is a single JSON object encoded as a UTF-8 string.

 ## Card IDs